massdriver-cloud/docs/docs/runbooks/kubernetes/01-kubernetes-access.md

-kubectl exec -it <pod-name> -- sh       # Executes a shell in a specific pod kubectl exec -it <pod-name> -- env      # Prints environment variables of a specific pod kubectl port-forward <pod-name> 8080:80 # Forwards a local port to a port on a specific pod
+kubectl exec -it <pod-name> -- sh       # Executes a shell in a specific pod kubectl exec -it <pod-name> -- env      # Prints environment variables of a specific pod kubectl port-forward <pod-name> 8080:80 # Forwards a local port to a port on a specific pod kubectl apply -f <file.yaml>            # Applies a configuration file to the cluster
 ```